greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/upgrading.html.md

 -   Verify the health of the Greenplum Database host hardware, and verify that the hosts meet the requirements for running Greenplum Database.
 The Greenplum Database `gpcheckperf` utility can assist you in confirming the host requirements.

-    **Note:** If you need to run the `gpcheckcat` utility, run it a few weeks before the upgrade during a maintenance period.
+    > **Note** If you need to run the `gpcheckcat` utility, run it a few weeks before the upgrade during a maintenance period.
 If necessary, you can resolve any issues found by the utility before the scheduled upgrade.

     The utility is in `$GPHOME/bin`.
 Place Greenplum Database in restricted mode when you run the `gpcheckcat` utility.
 See the *Greenplum Database Utility Guide* for information about the `gpcheckcat` utility.